For showtimes, click here.

 1. It was hard holding onto a leading lady.

+June Allyson was originally supposed to play the lead.
 However, she had to turn the part down because she was pregnant.
 The news disheartened Astaire, but it just so happened that Judy Garland was available, having taken some time for herself.
 However, the demands of rehearsal proved too much, and eventually, Garland had to step away.
 Jane Powell then took the lead and was excited to play an adult for the first time, rather than a “bobby-soxer” as she put it.

 2. There’s actual footage of the royal wedding.

-MGM need color footage of the royal wedding for the film, but in order to get it, they need the permission of the British Board of Censors.
+MGM need color footage of the royal wedding for the film, but in order to get it, they needed the permission of the British Board of Censors.
 Due to “Americanisms” – that is, phrases foreign to those across the pond – the board requested changes.
 As a result, two versions of dialogue were recorded so that they could appease the British Board while still keeping the American version as they wanted.

 3. There’s two tricky dances!